Strange metals and planckian transport in a gapless phase from spatially random interactions: Introduction

 Strange metals are compressible states of fermionic matter at finite density that defy expectations of the conventional Landau Fermi liquid (FL) theory of metals for the behavior of various observables, such as electrical resistivity and specific heat \cite{Chowdhury2022review}.
 They are present in many quasi-two dimensional (2D) correlated-electron superconductors at temperatures above the superconducting transition temperature, most notably the cuprates \cite{Legros2019}, as well as in heavy fermion compounds \cite{Nguyen2021} and other strongly correlated metallic systems \cite{Hayes2016, Jiang2023, NickelateSM, Jaoui2022, StrangeKagome}.
 A microscopic understanding of strange metals has long been believed to be a baseline for a microscopic understanding of correlated-electron superconductors, as the latter emerge from the former upon cooling.

-The most striking feature of strange metals that violates the expectations from Fermi liquid theory is their electrical resistivity ($\rho$), which has a linear dependence on temperature ($T$) that extends down to values of $T$ far below those that can give rise to such a dependence via conventional electron-phonon mechanisms in Fermi liquids.
-Additional features that are at odds with Fermi liquid theory include larger specific heat capacities than those expected for Fermi liquids \cite{Girod2021}, and optical conductivities with linear-in-frequency ($\omega$) transport scattering rates \cite{Michon2022}.
+The most striking feature of strange metals that violates the expectations from FL theory is their electrical resistivity ($\rho$), which has a linear dependence on temperature ($T$) that extends down to values of $T$ far below those that can give rise to such a dependence via conventional electron-phonon mechanisms in Fermi liquids.
+Additional features that are at odds with FL theory include larger specific heat capacities than those expected for Fermi liquids \cite{Girod2021}, and optical conductivities with linear-in-frequency ($\omega$) transport scattering rates \cite{Michon2022}.

 Quantum phase transitions (QPTs) are more or less always observed in materials that show strange metal behavior.
 Strange metals are often observed in a finite-temperature window (which is often termed a `critical fan') above a putative quantum critical point (QCP) between two metallic phases of matter, one which possesses some kind of order and one which does not \cite{SachdevKeimer2011}.
-Furthermore, strange metals sometimes extend over an entire range of values of parameters controlling quantum phase transitions, instead of being confined to a critical fan \cite{Cooper2009, NickelateSM, Jaoui2022}.
+Furthermore, strange metals sometimes extend over an entire range of values of parameters controlling quantum phase transitions, instead of being confined to a critical fan \cite{Cooper2009, GreeneReview, Christos2022, NickelateSM, Jaoui2022}.
 These observations have led to many theoretical studies of models of metallic QCPs with various symmetry-breaking patterns or other kinds of order parameters \cite{Hertz1976, Millis1993}, in an attempt to eventually explain strange metals as the non-Fermi liquids that emerge when Fermi surfaces interact strongly with the fluctuating bosonic order parameters near criticality.